weiminshen99/Atmega-Examples/README.md

 Blink the LED on Nano (Atmega328)
 =================================

-Method 1: Mac --> USBasp --> Nano
+Hardware configuration 1: Mac(terminal) <--> USBasp <--> Nano

-"make flash" will compile/upload to Nano and LED will blink
+software 1: "make flash" will compile/upload to Nano and LED will blink

-Method 2: Arduino-IDE --> USB cable --> Nano
+Hardware configuration 2: Arduino-IDE <--> USB cable <--> Nano

 In IDE, open Blink.c, then compile and upload to Nano